 where $\kappa = {8 \pi {G_N}}$ and hereafter we set $G_N=c=\hbar=1$.
-Note that, for the PMI Lagrangian, one can put the minus sign inside the parentheses, ${( - \mathcal{F})^s}$, or outside the parentheses, $- {( \mathcal{F})^s} $, which have been considered in a number of papers separately \cite{HassaineMartinez2007,HassaineMartinez2008,DH2021,Gonzalez2009,Mazharimousavi2022,HendiVahidinia2013}.
-Coupling gravity to $- {( \mathcal{F})^s} $ is well defined when the power of Maxwell invariant, $s$, only takes positive integers but not fractional numbers ( because $\cal F$ is not a positive definite operator).
+Note that, for the PMI Lagrangian (\ref{PMI Lagrangian}) which ours in (\ref{bulk action}) is a subclass of it, one can put the minus sign inside the parentheses, ${( - \mathcal{F})^s}$, or outside the parentheses, $- {( \mathcal{F})^s} $, which both cases have been considered by several authors separately \cite{HassaineMartinez2007,HassaineMartinez2008,Hendi2011,DH2021,Gonzalez2009,Mazharimousavi2022,HendiVahidinia2013,Zhang2023}.
+Coupling gravity to $- {( \mathcal{F})^s} $ is well defined when the power of Maxwell invariant, $s$, only takes positive integers but not fractional numbers (because $\cal F$ is not a positive definite operator).
 For the case of $s=(D-1)/2$, this means the theory is well defined only for odd dimensions.
-While, for the case with ${(- \mathcal{F})^s} $, fractional powers of $\cal F$ are allowed, leading to a well-defined coupling of gravity and nonlinear electrodynamics not only in odd dimensions but also in even dimensions, which results in black hole solutions in arbitrary dimensions with an electromagnetic logarithmic term in their metric function.\footnote{Note that, since we are dealing with static charged black holes without any magnetic fields, only the electrostatic field contributes in the Faraday tensor ${F_{\mu \nu }}$.
-Assuming the usual static homogeneous ansatz for the gauge field, ${A_\mu } =\phi(r)\delta _\mu ^0$, one finds ${\cal F} = {F_{\mu \nu }}{F^{\mu \nu }} = - 2{\left({\frac{d\phi(r)}{dr}}\right)^2}$, proving that the electromagnetic part of the Lagrangian in (\ref{bulk action}) as a special case of ${( - \mathcal{F})^s}$ is always positive definite everywhere \cite{DH2021}.
+While, for the case with ${(- \mathcal{F})^s} $, fractional powers of $(-\cal F)$ are allowed provided that either no magnetic field is present ($\bf{B}=0$) \cite{Hendi2011} or the condition $\textbf{E}^2 > \textbf{B}^2$ is satisfied (since ${\cal F} = {F_{\mu \nu }}{F^{\mu \nu }} = 2({\bf{B}^2}-{{\bf{E}}^2})$, so ${(- \mathcal{F})^s}$ is well defined for the mentioned conditions on the magnetic field).
+This leads to a well-defined coupling of gravity with this special subclass of nonlinear electrodynamics not only in odd dimensions but also in even dimensions, which results in static black hole solutions in arbitrary dimensions with an electromagnetic logarithmic term in their metric function.\footnote{Note that, since we are dealing with static charged black holes without any magnetic fields, only the electrostatic field contributes in the Faraday tensor ${F_{\mu \nu }}$.
+Assuming the usual static homogeneous ansatz for the gauge field, ${A_\mu } =\phi(r)\delta _\mu ^0$, one finds ${\cal F} = {F_{\mu \nu }}{F^{\mu \nu }} = - 2 A_0^2$, proving that the electromagnetic part of the Lagrangian in (\ref{bulk action}) as a special case of ${( - \mathcal{F})^s}$ is always positive definite everywhere \cite{DH2021}.